Train on cleaner data

 Deduplicated, schema-aligned, drift-monitored corpora.
 We absorb the messy work so your team focuses on architecture, not pipelines.

-PDF/DOCX archives, RSS feeds, historical APIs become AI-queryable with provenance, quality scoring, and retrieval-recall measurement built in.
+PDF archives, RSS feeds, SEC EDGAR, arXiv, and historical APIs become AI-queryable with provenance, quality scoring, and retrieval-recall measurement built in.

 If you're building an AI product and burning weeks on data prep, that's exactly the work Diagest replaces.